krasin/go-tun-exp/README.md

 sudo sendip -p ipv4 -is 192.168.1.81 -p udp -us 5070 -ud 12233 -d "Hello" -v 10.0.0.2
 ```

-We should see the following output from go-tun-exp:
+You should see the following output from go-tun-exp:

 ```
 2013/08/11 13:43:31 Read 33 bytes from tun: